Before you read this, I must confess: Trevor Linden may be my favorite player of all time.

 I had first heard of Trevor Linden back when he was still in junior.
 Not being located anywhere near a WHL team at the time, Linden may have been the first junior superstar I had really learned of.
 So when Linden came to Vancouver, so too did a lot hope, at least in my heart.

 I was not disappointed.
-And, by no small coincidence, probably for the first time in my adolescence of hockey, I truly realized just how much I loved this game.
+And, by no small coincidence, probably for the first time of an adolescence of hockey, I truly realized just how much I loved this game.

 Eye of the Tigers